Preventing Major Accidents

 One other necessary tool that you need to prevent hindsight bias is to apply advanced root cause analysis (TapRooT® RCA) when analyzing incidents and accidents.
 TapRooT® RCA guides you through the investigation and has subtle techniques that help you avoid hindsight bias.

 To get a complete understanding of the TapRooT® Root Cause Analysis System, you should attend our 5-Day TapRooT® Advanced Root Cause Analysis Team Leader Training.
-We have public courses coming up around the world in 2021 including:
+We have public courses coming up around the world.
+To see the dates and locations, CLICK HERE.
+Or CONTACT US for a quote to hold a course at your site.

 Don’t wait to register for the Stopping Human Error Course and the 5-Day TapRooT® Advanced Root Cause Analysis Team Leader Training.
 You need the tools and ideas presented in these courses to help you prevent major accidents.